spencer411/2021_Bioinformatics_Fellowship/README.md

 7. _Streptococcus mitis_ strains isolated from a woman and her male sexual partner.
 This dataset includes 39 genomes isolated from the oral cavity and urogenital tract of a woman and her partner. _Streptococcus mitis_ is common in humans and is considered to be a commensal species, but may also cause a variety of invasive diseases in human.
 You can read more about the genomes here: [Mores_et_al.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6592768/Mores_et_al.pdf)

+8. Genome sequences of biosafety level 2 pathogens from the International Space Station.
+This dataset is comprised of 20 biosafety level 2 (BSL-2) opportunistic pathogens isolated from the environmental surfaces of the space station.
+BSL-2 pathogens pose a moderate health hazard.
+Examples of agents typically worked with in a BSL-2 environment include equine encephalitis viruses and HIV, as well as _Staphylococcus aureus_.
+You can read more about the genomes collected on the space station here: [Sielaff_et_al.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6592801/Sielaff_et_al.pdf)

+**ANALYSIS TOOLS**